 Brainmaker No.3 – Methylation nutrients

 There are a billion ‘methylation’ reactions every few seconds in your brain.
-Methylation turns genes on and off, repairs DNA, makes neurotransmitters and phospholipids and is also needed to attach them to essential omegas.
+Methylation is what occurs when the body takes one substance and turns it into another, so that it can be detoxified and excreted from the… turns genes on and off, repairs DNA, makes neurotransmitters and phospholipids and is also needed to attach them to essential omegas.
 It is the builder, while omegas and phospholipids are the building material.
-If your homocysteine level in high you’ve got a methylation problem.
+If your Homocysteine is an amino acid found in the blood.
+Elevated levels of homocysteine have been associated with narrowing and hardening of the arteries, an increased… level in high you’ve got a methylation problem.

 The three most important methylation nutrients are vitamins B12, folate and B6.
 But you also need methyl groups.
 Greens contain the natural ‘methyl’-folate vitamin, but it is an unstable form.
-That’s why most supplements contain the stable form called folic acid - but it has to be converted back into methylfolate to work properly and nto everyone is good at doing this.
+That’s why most supplements contain the stable form called What it does: Critical during pregnancy for the development of a baby’s brain and nerves.
+Also essential for brain and nerve function.
+Needed for utilising… – but it has to be converted back into methylfolate to work properly and nto everyone is good at doing this.
 Recently, stable forms of methylfolate have become available and are preferable in lowering high homocysteine levels, thus improving methylation.
 Lentils, beans, nuts and seeds are also an important source of folates.
 Later in life B12 absorption can become impaired so B12 is especially important to supplement in relatively high doses – from a base of 10mcg to 500mcg if homocysteine level is high.
-TMG and zinc also help lower homocysteine.
+TMG and What it does: Component of over 200 enzymes in the body, essential for growth, important for healing, controls hormones, aids ability to cope with stress… also help lower homocysteine.

 What you need to eat for a healthy brain